nfdi4health/ldh-deployment/README.md

 ## Disclaimer

 This project and it's components are subject to heavy development.
-However, if you wish to participate in the development of the development of the software, you are strongly encouraged to do so.
+However, if you wish to participate in the development of the software, you are strongly encouraged to do so.
 Feel free to submit bug reports and suggestions in the [issue tracker][project-issues].